arnavgupta180/AVFonts/README.md

 end
 ```

-Then, run the following command:
+Then run the following command:

 ```bash
 $ pod install